View Petchkoson: Career

-On April 3, 2018 Nongview defeated Chatchai P.K.Saenchaimuaythaigym by decision at the Lumpinee Stadium.
+On April 3, 2018, Nongview defeated Chatchai P. K. Saenchaimuaythaigym by decision at the Lumpinee Stadium.

-On August 7, 2018 View defeated Worawut BaoweeyGym by decision at the Lumpinee Stadium.
+On August 7, 2018, View defeated Worawut BaoweeyGym by decision at the Lumpinee Stadium.

 On October 2, 2018 View lost by decision to Messi Pangkongprab at the Lumpinee Stadium.

-On April 9, 2019 View defetated Saknarinnoi Or.Unsuwan at the Lumpinee Stadium.
+On April 9, 2019 View defeated Saknarinnoi Or.Unsuwan at the Lumpinee Stadium.

 On June 29, 2019 View defeated Phet Sawansrangmunja by decision at the Lumpinee Stadium.

 On July 30, 2019 View knocked out Pomphet Sitnumnoi in the second round at the Lumpinee Stadium.

-On January 1, 2020 View challenged Klasuk Phetjinda for his Channel 7 Stadium 126 lbs title.
+On January 1, 2020, View challenged Klasuk Phetjinda for his Channel 7 Stadium 126 lbs title.
 He won the fight by decision.